Irun to San Sebastián (Donostia)

 Final thoughts

-Despite the fact that I had spent a few months training for this hike, the elevation change still managed to kick my butt.
-The training did, however, pay off later on when I only got a single blister in over 500 miles (800km) of hiking.
+I chose this route because I wanted to take on the most physically challenging variant of this pilgrimage, but also because of the natural beauty.
+Despite the fact that I had spent a few months training for this hike, the elevation change and full pack weight still managed to kick my butt.
+The training did, however, pay off later on when I only got a single blister in over 500 miles (800 km) of hiking.

 Ultimately, I decided to do the Camino alone, not because I necessarily wanted to, but because I didn’t feel like waiting for anyone else to come do this.
 I wrote an entire article on the subject, so check that out if you’re looking for some inspiration for doing a solo Camino.